-With the numerous and copious amounts of GPUs out in the market right now, whether it is brand new or second hand, naming conventions tend to be a bit too overwhelming for prospecting buyers either wanting to upgrade their hardware, build their very own PC, or buy a pre-built one with the specs they would want.
+With countless GPUs in the market right now, whether it is brand new or second hand, naming conventions tend to be a bit too overwhelming for prospecting buyers either wanting to upgrade their hardware, build their very own PC, or buy a pre-built one with the specs they would want.

 In its current form, the name “Ti” is nothing more than branding for Nvidia’s set of GPUs, pertaining to the best version of a specific card.
 It is then understood that if a graphics card is a Ti card, you can expect this to be an improvement over its non-Ti counterpart.